JetBrains/kotlin-web-site/docs/topics/native/native-c-interop.md

 with `-DBAR=bar -DFOO=foo2` on macOS .
 Note that any definition file option can have both common and the platform-specific part.

+#### Linker errors

+Linker errors might occur when a Kotlin library depends on C or Objective-C libraries, for example, using the [CocoaPods integration](native-cocoapods.md).
+If dependent libraries aren't installed locally on the machine or configured explicitly in the project build script, the "Framework not found" error occurs.

+If you're a library author, you can help your users resolve linker errors with custom messages.
+To do that, add a `userSetupHint=message` property to your `.def` file or pass the `-Xuser-setup-hint` compiler option to `cinterop`.

 ### Add custom declarations

 Sometimes it is required to add custom C declarations to the library before